-This blog post is a compilation of suggestions for best practices drawn from my personal experience as a data scientist building Airflow DAGs and installing and maintaining Airflow.
+This blog post is a compilation of suggestions for best practices drawn from my personal experience as a data scientist building Airflow DAGs (directed acyclic graphs) and installing and maintaining Airflow.

 Let’s begin by explaining what Airflow is and what it is not.
 From the official documentation (https://airflow.readthedocs.io/en/stable/index.html), Airflow is a platform to programmatically author, schedule and monitor workflows.
-It recommends using Airflow to build directed acyclic graphs (DAGs) of tasks.
-The solution is composed of workers, a scheduler, web servers, a metadata store and a queueing service.
+The documentation recommends using Airflow to build DAGs of tasks.
+The solution includes workers, a scheduler, web servers, a metadata store and a queueing service.
 Using my own words, Airflow is used to schedule tasks and is responsible for triggering other services and applications.
 The workers should not perform any complex operations but must coordinate and distribute operations to other services.
 That way, workers don’t need to use too many resources.

-But wait a second, this is exactly the opposite of what I see data engineers and data scientists using it for.
-Indeed, you may find the previous statements easily beatable.
+But wait a second … this is exactly the opposite of how I see data engineers and data scientists using Airflow.
+Indeed, perhaps you use Airflow as warned against in the above paragraph.
 However, after working with DAGs after the first month of deployment, you start getting stressed.
 Every time you have a change in the code, you need to change something on the DAG, and you risk breaking it and having to wait for the next available hour when no DAGs that can be impacted by the change are running.
-Believe me, I went through waiting a couple hours to finalize a 5-minute fix in the code.
+Believe me, I’ve experienced waiting a couple of hours to finalize a five-minute fix in the code.

-Next, be careful with the operators that you are using.
-Don’t think they are maintained to follow all the updates in the third-party services that are available.
-For example, imagine how frequently Google Cloud SDK and AWS SDK evolve: do you really think that Airflow operators are evolving as fast as them?
+Next, be careful with the operators you’re using.
+Don’t think they keep up with all the updates in the available third-party services.
+For example, imagine how frequently Google Cloud SDK and AWS SDK evolve — do you really think Airflow operators are evolving as fast as they are?
 Probably not.
 Therefore, test and implement your own versions of the operators.

 Some final advice: the date and time you can see on the header of Airflow Web UI is not the one being used by the system.
 The Airflow Web UI naively uses a static version of JQuery Clock (https://github.com/JohnRDOrazio/jQuery-Clock-Plugin) to print UTC time.
-Holy cow, I spent half an hour here until I realized this flaw.
+Holy cow, I spent half an hour working on this until I realized this flaw.